-The BRTB adopted an updated Public Participation Plan in June 2018.
-The plan updates information detailed in a previous version based on Fixing America's Surface Transportation (FAST) Act, a federal law that authorizes transportation funding to address such topics as new technologies and a review of the most effective public involvement practices.
-The plan was created in coordination with the Public Advisory Committee and other stakeholders.
+The BRTB adopted an updated Public Participation Plan in December 2022.
+The plan updates information detailed in a previous version based on new guidance on meaningful public engagement, a new Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities.
+In addition, the PPP aligns with the Fixing America's Surface Transportation (FAST) Act, a federal law that authorizes transportation funding to address such topics as new technologies and a review of the most effective public involvement practices.
+The plan was created in coordination with the Transportation CORE and other stakeholders.
 The public involvement procedures provide a framework and methodology for involving the public in all metropolitan planning activities.
-The Public Participation Plan is available online in English and in Spanish.
+The Public Participation Plan is available online.

-There is a 30(+) day public comment period on the Draft Conformity Determination, beginning in May 2022.
+There is a 30(+) day public comment period on the Draft Conformity Determination, beginning in May 2023.
 This public comment period meets the transportation conformity public participation requirements in 93.105 (e) of the Conformity Rule, which states that reasonable public access be provided to technical and policy information at the beginning of the public comment period and prior to taking formal action on a conformity determination for all transportation plans and TIPs.

 There are opportunities for the public to comment on the Draft Conformity Determination during several meetings listed below.